 \begin{itemize} \item \textbf{Highest Focal Region Sampling}.
-From our formative study, pathologists mentioned that the high-grade meningiomas share a common feature of increased mitotic activities in a localized area.
+From our formative study, pathologists mentioned that high-grade meningiomas share a common feature of increased mitotic activities in a localized area.
 Hence, \xp~ provides the highest focal sampling tool to help pathologists better localize highly concentrated mitosis/Ki-67 proliferation index areas.
 In \xp, the highest focal region is calculated as the one HPF with the highest number of mitotic counts (Figure \ref{fig:hpf_roi_sample}a) or the highest Ki-67 proliferation index (Figure \ref{fig:hpf_roi_sample}b).
 Using this tool, pathologists can locate foci of highly-mitotic areas that the highest region sampling might miss. \end{itemize}

 Pathologists can go beyond the sampled areas and navigate the high-heat areas using heatmaps generated for the whole slide (please see the supplementary material for details).
 For example, the mitosis heatmap registers all AI-detected positive mitotic cells as a mitotic density atlas, where high-heat areas indicate a high density of mitotic cells.
 As such, the heatmap would serve as a `screening tool' to help pathologists filter out unrelated areas and rapidly narrow down to the ROIs that are scattered in an entire WSI. \xp~ provides such `screening tools' for all criteria.